 The Descent

 At approximately 400 meters, ORACLE-era construction begins: smooth-finished composite walls, perfectly square corridors, and a quality of engineering precision that no current Sprawl builder can match.
-The architecture itself tells the story of decline — from precision to patchwork, from intent to improvisation — except here, going down, the story runs in reverse.
+The architecture tells the story of the city's decline in reverse.
+Going down here means going back.

 The Antechamber